alelodato/Pictures-and-Places/README.md

 All the fonts are imported from Google Fonts.
 The Fonts imported are "Kaushan Script" and "Shadows Into Light".

-* The font "Kaushan Script" is the font i have used for the heading of the game website.
+* The font "Shadows Into Light" is the font i have used for the heading of the game website.
 Is a font that looks great for a headline,is in cursive to make it a bit lighter and i think goes well with the mood of a geography quiz game;

-* The font "Shadows Into Light" is the font i used for the pages paragraphs,the questions,the answers and the button text content,it is as the headline font very light, and it goes well with the mood i wanted to give to the quiz game.
+* The font "Kaushan Script" is the font i used for the pages paragraphs,the questions,the answers, the pop up alert and the button text content,it is as the headline font very light, and it goes well with the mood i wanted to give to the quiz game.

 ### IMAGERY AND VIDEOS